No designer knows your customers like you do, and

 Easy design ideas

-The design of your Direct Mail piece draws attention to your offer and
+The design of your Direct Mail piece draws attention to your offer and helps the reader grasp the information presented.
+Keep these elements in mind:

 - Visualize your audience, who they are, and how your product or service appeals to their needs.